logicalclocks/hops-docs/docs/installation_guide/installation.rst

 * PyTorch
 * Conda

-Due to the complexity of installing and configuring all Hopsworks' services, we recommend installing Hops using the automated installer Karamel/Chef, http://www.karamel.io.
-We do not provide detailed documentation on the steps for installing and configuring all services in Hops.
-Instead, Chef cookbooks contain all the installation and configuration steps needed to install and configure Hops.
+Due to the complexity of installing and configuring all Hopsworks' services, we recommend installing Hopsworks using the automated installer Karamel/Chef, http://www.karamel.io.
+We do not provide detailed documentation on the steps for installing and configuring all services in Hopsworks.
+Instead, Chef cookbooks contain all the installation and configuration steps needed to install and configure Hopsworks.
 The Chef cookbooks are available at https://github.com/logicalclocks.